OpenST/mosaic-chains/README.md

 The chain id of future auxiliary chains running against Ropsten will decrease by one number each.

 ## Dev chains
 For development, you can use the dev chains.
-This chains have the initial contract deployed.
+These chains have the initial chain setup contracts deployed.

 Example:
 ```bash